 Monitor for threshold proximity, not just state.

-The Guitarist: You're Inside the Loop
+Example: A Guitarist Inside the Loop

 Security operators participate in their systems the same way.
 Their attention, fatigue, judgment, and response speed are state variables.
 They are not outside the system looking in.
 They are part of what determines where it goes.